 If coaching can be defined as a blend of art and science, I put more emphasis on the art than most.
 I believe we’re already oversaturated with data and advice on the science of peak performance and the jargon that goes with it.
 I prefer to tap into my understanding of human nature… and my infectious enthusiasm!
 In my experience, a few choice words from a trusted coach can inspire an athlete to exceed everyone’s expectations on race day, far more than even the most sophisticated data dump.

-More than one thing can be true.
+Of course, your training should be based on scientific principles!
 While meticulous planning, scientific testing, and monitoring all have their place, they can’t give us a complete picture of our true, innate running ability.
 By over-focusing on tangible physiological benchmarks, we often overlook the intangibles.
 These are the psychological, spiritual, and even mystical factors that allow us to tap into our energies and unlock our hidden potential.